 Any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by an institution that is used in direct support of or in relation to the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
-John Jay College has two non-campus properties: The New Yorker Hotel located at 481 8th Avenue, New York, NY 10001 and Macaulay Honors College located at 35 W 67th St, New York, NY 10023.
+John Jay College currently has four non-campus properties: The Westport Building located at 500 W. 56th Street, New York, NY 10019, Westport South located at 831 10th Avenue, New York, NY 10019, The New Yorker Hotel located at 481 8th Avenue, New York, NY 10001 and Macaulay Honors College located at 35 W 67th St, New York, NY 10023.
+The non-campus property located in the Annex Building (619 W. 54th Street, New York, NY 10019) was vacated by the College in May 2018.